sylvain-lec/battleship_project/README.md

 A Battleships type game built in Java.

-2 players or 1 player versus the computer.
+2 players, 1 player versus the computer or AI-only battles.

-Playable in the CLI or through a GUI.
+Playable in the CLI or through a simple GUI.